neocsr/sinatra-template/README.md

 --------------

 * Modular Sinatra app
-* minitest for unit-level tests
+* rspec for unit-level tests
 * rack-test for routes tests
 * capybara + minitest for integration tests (no need for rspec)
 * yard for documentation